2012 WNBA season: 2011–2012 WNBA offseason

-2012 WNBA Draft
+Draft

 The WNBA Draft lottery was held on November 10, 2011.
 The lottery teams were the Tulsa Shock, Minnesota Lynx (from Wash.), Chicago Sky and Los Angeles Sparks.
 The top pick was awarded to Los Angeles.

 The 2012 WNBA Draft was held on April 16, 2012, in Bristol, Connecticut.
 Coverage of the first round was shown on ESPN (HD).
 Second and third round coverage was shown on ESPNU and NBA TV.

 Regular season

-Due to the 2012 Summer Olympics, there is no All-Star Game this season as the Olympiad causes a break from mid-July through August.
+Due to the 2012 Summer Olympics, there was no All-Star Game this season as the Olympiad caused a break from mid-July through August.